LyteNyte Grid logo for light mode. Links back to the documentation home page.

 The kind property must be either "top" or "bottom", and tells LyteNyte Grid where to create the pinned row nodes.
 Like DataResponse, the data property contains the row data, and the asOfTime property resolves conflicts when writing rows to memory.

-The Data Fetcher Function
+Query Fetcher Function

-The LyteNyte Grid server data source requires a dataFetcher function.
-This function is the core of data loading.
-The server data source calls it whenever the view changes, passing the data requests for the new view.
+The LyteNyte Grid server data source requires a queryFn as the primary data-loading handler.
+The server data source calls queryFn whenever the view changes and passes the requests for the new view.

 The function is responsible for fetching responses from the server, either with an HTTP request or a WebSocket message, and returning the data.
 A brief code example is shown below: